+'''

-- (EOAttribute \)prototypeAttributeNamed:(NSString \)attributeName referencesToProperty:
+- (EOAttribute )prototypeAttributeNamed:(NSString )attributeName

+'''

-Returns the prototype attribute for the given attributeName. prototypeAttributeNamed: first looks for the prototype in EOadaptorNamePrototypes.
-If the prototype isn't found there, it then looks in EOPrototypes.
+Returns the prototype attribute for the given attributeName.
+It first looks for the prototype in an entity named EOadaptorNamePrototypes (which can be in any model in the receiver's model group).
+If the prototype isn't found there or if the EOadaptorNamePrototypes entity doesn't exist, it then looks in an entity named EOPrototypes (in any model in the model group).
 If the search is still unsuccessful, this method finally looks for the prototype in the list of prototypes provided by the adaptor itself.

+'''

-See also: - availablePrototypeAttributeNames
+See Also: - availablePrototypeAttributeNames

+'''